IndieMasco/TechEdWeek6Assignment/READme.md

 ![Gabbys view](./Images/GabbyView.png)

 </div>

+- NEW issue with my footer.
+It doesn't stay at the bottom of the screen on desktop or mobile.
+I have tried multiple way to try and keep it at the bottom but nothing has worked so far. 🥹

+  - I've added a video within the `Videos` folder showing what I mean for desktop.
+  - I've added a image within the `Image` folder (`Mobile2.png`) showing what I mean for mobile.

 - I had everything working Thursday evening with no errors, but when I loaded everything up the next day to continue working on it, nothing was showing on the page.
 I kept getting this error in my console (Image below).
 The way I found to solve it was to wrap the part that was throwing the error in `{selectedImage && ()}`.
 But why didn't I have this error Thursday evening, and it only appeared the next morning?
 I was speaking to Will and he said he had the same issue and solved it the same way.